 The Senior Citizens Division offers recreational programs and events for Baltimore adults age 50 and older.
 The Division provides support and assistance to 94 golden age clubs located throughout Baltimore City.
 Recreation for Seniors coordinates 20 City-wide events and recreational programs draw 6,300 participants.
-The Fiscal 2013 recommendation is \$209,537, a decrease of \$248,284 or 54.2% below the current level of services.
-The Department of Recreation and Parks will aim to integrate this service more fully with the Community and Recreation Centers service.
-Recreation for Seniors will partner with the Community and Recreation Centers service to increase programming and activities for seniors through the recreation centers, with senior-focused programming scheduled during the mornings and early afternoons.
+The Fiscal 2013 General Fund recommendation is \$209,537, a decrease of \$248,284 or 54.2% below the current level of services.
+Funding also includes \$62,333 from activity fees, which are not expected to increase.
+The Department of Recreation and Parks long term goal is to integrate this service more fully with the Community and Recreation Centers service, for example with senior-focused programming scheduled during the mornings and early afternoons.
 Funding for transportation to local and out-of-City events has been maintained within this service.
-Two recreation programmer positions will be abolished based on this recommendation.

-652. Therapeutic Recreation
+652. Therapeutic Recreation Recreation and Parks Department

 This service offers a wide range of adapted leisure activities during the spring and summer months for adults and children with disabilities.
 Activities include wheelchair sports, day programs for young adults and seniors with disabilities, ceramics programs, Special Olympics, and Saturday night social club.
-The Fiscal 2012 adopted budget allows basic programs and services to continue.
-Recreation and Parks will consider a new business model for this service and opportunities for additional collaboration with partners, such as

-Special Olympics, ARC of Baltimore, Chimes and League for People with Disabilities.
-The new business model will use partners and day programs to support the in-house programming effort to provide therapeutic recreation and seek reimbursement for service costs from insurance programs.
-The Fiscal 2013 General Fund recommendation is \$66,503 (16.2%) below the current services level; there is no expected decrease to service provision based on this change.
-This service will collect reimbursement from insurance programs based on third-party care provider use of transportation, participation in programming, and use of the Farring-Baybrook Therapeutic facility.
+The Fiscal 2013 General Fund recommendation is \$66,503 (16.2%) below the current services level; this service will collect reimbursement from private service providers for, participation in programming, and use of the Farring-Baybrook Therapeutic facility.
 Fiscal 2013 performance measures for this service include providing 16,000 participant experiences, and 75% of participants reporting satisfaction with programming.